nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/security.md

 - PenTesting is done once per year
 - Disaster Recovery testing is done every 6 months
-- SOC2 & PCI Compliant as of Dec 2019
+- SOC2 & PCI Compliant as of 2019
-- HITRUST targeting completion by beginning of Q2 2020
+- HITRUST Compliant as of 2020